skanur/quicksort/README.md

 ## Getting started with exercise

-1. The starting point of this exercise is the git repository you imported/created from the instructions on moodle.
+1. The starting point of this exercise is the git repository you imported/created from the instructions on Moodle.
 The repository will have the structure `quicksort-yourgithubid`.
-For the sake of this readme, lets call it `quicksort-skanur`.
+For example, my exercise repository would be `quicksort-skanur`.

 2. Open a terminal and clone your repository on to your local machine using `git clone`. `cd` to the new directory created.
 This is your project directory and every step assumes you are in this directory.
+I would clone my exercise repository as below.
+Your repository link will be different.
     ```bash
     git clone https://github.com/ESLab/quicksort-skanur.git
     cd quicksort-skanur